Is it worth laying the substrate under linoleum

-- Why is better to plug?
+- Why is cork better?

-Accepted provide two main functions of the substrate:
+It is customary to distinguish two main functions of the substrate:

 - floor insulation.